SystemsApproach/book/applications/traditional.rst

 the message is where a server would place the requested page when responding to a request, and it is typically empty for request messages.

-Why does HTTP run over TCP?
-The designers didn’t have to do it that way, but TCP does provide a pretty good match to what HTTP needs, particularly by providing reliable delivery (who wants a Web page with missing data?), flow control, and congestion control.
-However, as we’ll see below, there are a few issues that can arise from building a request/response protocol on top of TCP, especially if you ignore the subtleties of the interactions between the application and transport layer protocols.
+Why was HTTP designed to run over TCP?
+The designers didn’t have to do it that way, but TCP provides numerous services that HTTP needs: reliable delivery (who wants a Web page with missing data?), flow control, and congestion control.
+However, as we’ll see below, there are a few issues that arose from building a request/response protocol on top of TCP, that become more apparent as you consider the details of the interactions between the application and transport layer protocols.
+This has led to new versions of HTTP and a new underlying transport, QUIC, discussed below.

 Request Messages
 ~~~~~~~~~~~~~~~~